Everything you need to know about WordPress Hooks

 <?PHP do_action(“action hook name”); ?>

-Build WordPress Themes that support WP Hooks using TemplateToaster
+Build WordPress Themes that support WP Hooks using TemplateToaster website builder

 For everyone developing on WordPress, hooks form an integral part of the coding process.
 With the freedom to make changes to the predefined code, actions and filters prove to be extremely useful.
 These also especially help plugin developers to make amends and add either new sections or new information for certain pages using the same layout.
 While it may take some time to get used to working with hooks, but once it is done, it can really aid all WordPress developers.
 And thus, care should be taken that the themes you choose for your WordPress website are hooks-friendly like the themes produced by TemplateToaster.
-This help you in harnessing the real value out of hooks!
+This WordPress theme builder help you in harnessing the real value out of hooks!